Relief Distributions Continue

 If you are interested in joining our DART roster to be a part of these types of disaster responses, click here to apply.

-We’ve also distributed thousands of tents as well as mattresses, food boxes, solar lanterns, and hygiene kits (including soap, shampoo, toothpaste, toilet paper, and more) in partnership with First Hope Association.
-Through these local Christian partners, teams are also working to distribute 10,000 dignity kits containing feminine hygiene supplies and 10,000 maternity kits with resources for infants.
-We’re also in the process of installing 120 mobile hygiene containers, each complete with three showers, three toilets, and sinks.
-Arriving on large trucks and lifted onto level ground by cranes, these facilities will be maintained for up to a year through our partnerships in Turkey.
+We’ve also distributed thousands of tents as well as mattresses, solar lanterns, and hygiene kits (including soap, shampoo, toothpaste, toilet paper, and more) in partnership with First Hope Association.
+Through these local Christian partners, teams have also distributed 10,000 dignity kits containing feminine hygiene supplies and 10,000 maternity kits with resources for infants.
+In addition, these partners helped us distribute food to some 40,000 households.

 More than 50,000 people were killed and tens of thousands are injured in Turkey and Syria as homes and other buildings were toppled by massive earthquakes on Feb.
 6.